 - Loan to cost (LTC): The LTC ratio is calculated as your loan amount divided by the total cost of the project.
 The total cost of the project is the purchase price plus the cost of repairs.

-Interest rates for hard money loans tend to be higher than those found on commercial real estate (CRE) loans and other forms of financing and usually start around 8%.
-The applicable interest rate can vary depending on the qualification criteria required from the lender, the size of your down payment, and your level of experience as an investor.
+Interest rates for hard money loans tend to be higher than commercial real estate loan rates and other forms of financing.
+Typically, rates start around 8% but can vary depending on the transaction, the lender, and your qualifications as a borrower.
+The applicable interest rate can also vary depending on the criteria preferences of the lender, such as the size of your down payment and your level of experience as an investor.

 The holding period is how long you intend on keeping the hard money loan before paying it off.
-Since hard money loans are considered short-term financing, the repayment period has a shorter time frame, with most loans due within two years.
+Since a hard money loan is considered short-term financing, most loans are due within two years.
 They are typically paid off when the property is repaired and resold as part of a flip or when the property is repaired and replaced with traditional financing.

-Specific closing costs can vary depending on the lender.
-These can range from 2% to 6% of the loan amount.
-Some common examples include:
+Closing costs can vary per lender and the terms of the transaction.
+Typically, you can expect these costs to range anywhere from 2% to 6% of the principal loan amount.
+That said, some common closing costs examples are as follows:

 - Origination fee: As part of the application, most lenders charge an origination fee that covers the processing and underwriting aspects of facilitating a loan.